Well Being of Staff and Customers

 - Divide the area of your space (calculated in square metres) by 2 (if the 2 square metre rule applies) or 4 (if the 4 square metre rule applies) to calculate the maximum number of people allowed

-Where this is not possible, and students are required to simultaneously engage in an activity that requires close proximity to others then P2 masks and gloves must be worn.
-As a precaution hands should be sanitised directly following the close contact activity.
+Where this is not possible, and students are required to simultaneously engage in an activity that requires close proximity to others then as a precaution hands should be sanitised directly following the close contact activity.

 You must wear a face mask in the below instances in all indoor areas of non-residential premises and in indoor and outdoor areas of construction sites, except when an exemption applies such as when